The Bible doesn’t tell us exactly how tall Adam and Eve were – but we have a little bit of evidence to help us take an educated guess.

 Biblical Evidence for Adam and Eve’s Height

 Let’s first look to the Bible for clues related to Adam and Eve’s height.
-For starters, we do see accounts of giants throughout the Old Testament, not too long after Adam and Eve lived.
+For starters, we do see accounts of giants throughout the Old Testament, not too long after Adam and Eve were created by God.

 The first mention comes to us in Genesis 6:4, where we learn about Nephilim.
 A lot of debate surrounds the Nephilim, but we assume they were very tall.